Sugar cookies on a glass plate. There are two decorated stars on top.

 Buttercream

 If you want to decorate your sugar cookies with sprinkles.
-Apply the sprinkles when the buttercream is still wet.
+Apply the sprinkles when the buttercream is fresh.

 See the end of this post for my simple buttercream recipe.